voxeet/comms-sdk-dotnet/docs/documentation/visualscripting.md

 Parameters:

-- **Scale, Forward, Up, Right**: Those vectors are definition for the 3D Environment you are working with.
-The defaults are based on the Unity Coordinates System.
-In most cases only the scale should be modified.
-See [](xref:DolbyIO.Comms.Services.ConferenceService.SetSpatialEnvironmentAsync(System.Numerics.Vector3,System.Numerics.Vector3,System.Numerics.Vector3,System.Numerics.Vector3)).
+- **Scale, Forward, Up, Right**: [Vectors](xref:DolbyIO.Comms.Services.ConferenceService.SetSpatialEnvironmentAsync(System.Numerics.Vector3,System.Numerics.Vector3,System.Numerics.Vector3,System.Numerics.Vector3)) that define the 3D environment that you are working with.
+The default values are based on the Unity Coordinates System.
+In most cases, you should only modify the scale.
-- **Conference Alias**: The conference alias.
-See [](xref:DolbyIO.Comms.Conference.Alias).
+- **Conference Alias**: The conference [alias](xref:DolbyIO.Comms.Conference.Alias).
-- **Spatial Audio Style**: The spatial audio style, default to Shared.
-See [](xref:DolbyIO.Comms.SpatialAudioStyle).
+- **Spatial Audio Style**: The [spatial audio style](xref:DolbyIO.Comms.SpatialAudioStyle) that defines how the spatial location should be communicated between the SDK and the Dolby.io server.
+By default, the parameter is set to `shared`.

 ### Demo

-This node allows you to experience the demo of the Dolby.io platform.
+Allows experiencing the demo of the Dolby.io platform.

 <div style="text-align:center">
     <img style="padding:25px 0" src="~/images/nodes/demo.png" width="200px">